Australia: An Increasingly Global Approach

 The Australian Competition and Consumer Commission

 The Australian Competition and Consumer Commission (ACCC) is an independent commonwealth statutory authority whose principal role is to enforce the Competition and Consumer Act 2010 (Cth), (C&C Act).
 Most of the ACCC’s enforcement work is conducted under the provisions of the C&C Act, although its role also encompasses other legislation.

 Similar to many regulators, the ACCC uses a range of compliance tools to prevent breaches of the Act, including business and consumer education, and working closely with stakeholders and other agencies.
 However, the Act also provides the ACCC with a range of enforcement remedies, including court-based outcomes and court-enforceable undertakings.

-In addition to this, the ACCC has increasing international capabilities to assist it with its investigations, including MOUs and treaties with multiple countries for the exchange of information in cross-border investigations, particularly with respect to cartel conduct and consumer scams and frauds.
+In addition to this, the ACCC has increasing international capabilities to assist it with its investigations, including MOUs and treaties with multiple countries for the exchange of information in cross-border investigations, particularly with respect to cartel conduct as well as consumer scams and frauds.
 In addition to treaties and MOUs of specific relevance to its mandate, the ACCC’s work is also engaged by the portions of Australia’s free trade agreements that relate to competition law.
-The ACCC has stated its objectives for its international remit in the following terms:
+The ACCC has articulated the aims of its international activities in the following terms:

-The ACCC is accordingly part of the International Competition Network (and is currently co-chair of the ICN Framework on Competition Agency Procedures), the Organisation for Economic Co-operation and Development (OECD), the Asia-Pacific Economic Cooperation (APEC), the ASEAN-Australia and New Zealand Free Trade Area, the Seoul Competition Forum, the East Asia Top Level Officials’ Meeting on Competition Policy and the International Consumer Protection and Enforcement Network (ICPEN), which is an informal network of governmental consumer protection authorities established to encourage international cooperation among agencies and the sharing of information about cross-border commercial activities that may affect consumer interests.
+The ACCC is accordingly a participant in the International Competition Network (and is currently co-chair of the ICN Framework on Competition Agency Procedures), the Organisation for Economic Co-operation and Development (OECD), the Asia-Pacific Economic Cooperation (APEC), the ASEAN-Australia and New Zealand Free Trade Area, the Seoul Competition Forum, the East Asia Top Level Officials’ Meeting on Competition Policy and the International Consumer Protection and Enforcement Network (ICPEN), which is an informal network of governmental consumer protection authorities established to encourage international cooperation and the sharing of information about cross-border commercial activities that may affect consumer interests.

 The ACCC also has extensive powers to investigate international cartels and may:

-- compel any person or company to provide information about a suspected breach of the law, including providing documents or giving verbal evidence;
+- compel the provision of information about a suspected breach of competition law, including providing documents or giving verbal evidence;

 - seek search warrants from a magistrate and execute these on company offices and the premises of company officers; or